 “We have much less poetic versions of such structures everywhere today.
-They are called pop-ups: often containers, they are sometimes just bits of canvas and scaffolding, and house stores or restaurants during a festival or whenever and wherever a lot of people gather.
+They are called pop-ups.
+Often containers, they are sometimes just bits of canvas and scaffolding, and house stores or restaurants during a festival, or wherever and whenever a lot of people gather.
 They are utilitarian, but full of life and often ingenious in their designs.
 Few architects ever design them.”
 Architecture Matters, Aaron Betsky.

-The float’d team constructed 5 floating platforms which were anchored near the waterfront of Elefsina, creating interaction between the beach, the local community and the participants of the workshop.
-The platforms had different functions: a coctailbar, a dancefloor, a chill-out place and the lovebox in “open sea”.
-They were connected with each other by small bridges.
+The float’d team constructed 5 floating platforms, which were anchored near the waterfront of Elefsina, creating interaction between the beach, the local community and the participants of the workshop.
+The platforms had different functions: a cocktail bar, a dancefloor, a chill-out area, and the lovebox on the “open sea”.
+The platforms were connected by small bridges.

-We constructed the spaces on the platforms from a scaffolding structure with wooden and canvas facades, on which we painted ourselves.
-These platforms were carried by second hand forklift-pallets attached to second hand barrels.
+We constructed the spaces on the platforms from a scaffolding structure with wooden and canvas facades, which we painted ourselves.
+These platforms were borne on secondhand forklift-pallets attached to secondhand barrels.

-The end-result was a main platform (four out of five platforms tied together) which was supposed to be use as the bar, dance floor and lounge.
-A seperated love box platform was able to be detached from those to obtain maximum privacy.
-The whole was floating ambiently lit, rightly sounding and with projections on the canvas cubes.
+The end-result was a main platform (four out of five platforms tied together) which was to be used as the bar, dance floor and lounge.
+A separate love box platform could be detached from the main part for maximum privacy.
+The whole unit floated, with ambient lighting and projections on the canvas cubes.

-The challenge of this workshop was firstly to make the previously described platforms float; secondly to choose certain materials and put them together in such a way that the majority of the construction would be recyclable/re-usable after the European Architecture Student Assembly had finished.
+The challenge for this workshop was firstly to make these platforms float; and secondly to choose certain materials and put them together in such a way that the majority of the construction would be recyclable/re-usable after the European Architecture Student Assembly had finished.